top of page

 Leaving the lot:

-We recommend the Survey 123 App if using a phone.
+We recommend using the Survey 123 App if you're using a phone to enter you data.
+If you're using a computer, use this button link:

 Here are a few resources: